MattB543/matt-gpt-slack-app/README.md

 - Ensure bot is invited to the channel: `/invite @your-bot-name`
 - Check `SLACK_CHANNEL_ID` matches the channel you're testing in
 - Verify OAuth scopes include `channels:history` and `chat:write`
+- Make sure you're not testing with a bot account (bot will ignore all bot messages)

+**Bot responding to its own messages (infinite loop):**
+- This should not happen - the bot has comprehensive bot message filtering
+- Check server logs for bot detection messages: `"Ignoring message from bot: ..."`
+- Verify the bot's own messages have `bot_id` or `bot_profile` fields

 **"Missing scope" errors:**
 - Go to OAuth & Permissions in your Slack app